Thanatosoul/JobTracer/README.md

 Job Tracer is a Python 3.11-based job information tracking and management tool that allows user to perform custom searches for job postings on the [SEEK website](https://www.seek.com.au/), and track and manage job status changes.

 ## Python Libraries Used
-SQLite3: Used for local data storage and management.
+- SQLite3: Used for local data storage and management.
-Requests: Used for website data scraping.
+- Requests: Used for website data scraping.
-Other Python libraries that may be used.
+- Other Python libraries that may be added.

 ## License
 Job Tracer is licensed under the GPLv3, which allows anyone to freely use, modify, and distribute the project's source code and derivative works.